delaballe/fcu-boto/README.md

 # fcu_boto
-This is a fork of the boto project refactored to work out of the box in the Outscale Cloud Platform It's a Quick refactor, that allow using any library that needs boto to connect by default to the Outscale Cloud Platform.
+This is a fork of the [boto](https://github.com/boto/boto) project refactored to work out of the box in the [Outscale Cloud Platform](https://outscale.com)
+It's a Quick refactor, that allow using any library that needs [boto](https://github.com/boto/boto) to connect by default to the [Outscale Cloud Platform](https://outscale.com)

-There is a more elegant way to do it (and i will provide it soon), without the need to refactor the whole boto lib, but I needed a Quick way to use boto on Ansible and as a newbie to boto, this is the fasted way I've found to do it !!
+There is a more elegant way to do it (and i will provide it soon), without the need to refactor the whole [boto](https://github.com/boto/boto) lib, but I needed a Quick way to use [boto](https://github.com/boto/boto) on Ansible and as a newbie to [boto](https://github.com/boto/boto), this is the fasted way I've found to do it !!
 I give it here as it is, maybe someone will find it useful.

-Notice that it does not follow any rules in the boto's CONTRIBUTING guideline, there's no warranties of any kind, no comment in the code, and it's not just a contributing but a total refactoring that has been done using my good old grep and sed freinds.
+Notice that it does not follow any rules in the [boto's CONTRIBUTING guideline](https://github.com/boto/boto/blob/develop/CONTRIBUTING), there's no warranties of any kind, no comment in the code, and it's not just a contributing but a total refactoring that has been done using my good old grep and sed freinds.

 !!!
 SO USE IT AT YOUR OWN RISK !!!